 How Mind Studios can help

 Being on the market for quite some time, we’ve encountered all kinds of businesses and all kinds of projects.
-Digital transformation happened to be among the cases we solved for some of our logistics industry clients.
+Digital transformation happened to be among the cases we solved for some of our transportation and logistics industry clients.

 One of our recent and ongoing clients is an old company in the business of newspaper delivery.
 Yes, you read that right — printed newspapers are still alive and in demand.
 However, the way they’re delivered sometimes leaves space for improvement.